imantse/WARP-GUIDES/webpack/webpack-guide.md

 ## Vanilla JavaScript and SCSS/CSS setup

+*Note for [absolute beginners](https://www.youtube.com/watch?v=r8NZa9wYZ_U).
+All `npm` as well as `webpack` commands are executed while being `cd`-ed in this projects 'master directory'.
+You can do it while being somewhere else via `npm --prefix ${DIRNAME} install ${DIRNAME}` though.
+RTFM@NPM / ask.*

 ### Set up webpack so that we can simply build js file

+Install webpack and save to dev dependencies

 ```sh
 npm install webpack --save-dev
 ```

+Fill in webpack configuration file.
+Please always use ES6 in webpack config files.

 _webpack.config.js_